bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

   ```
   \printbibliography[heading=none,notcategory=mypapers]
   ```
+- To use colors in your writing (such as hyperlinking or text coloring) or drawing, you can consider using the xcolor package with the dvipsnames option (already loaded with this option in the preamble).
+Check on [using colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).
+-
 - You can use the `\linenumbers` command from the `lineno` (already loaded) package anywhere inside the main text document when you would like to have line numbers on the left margin.
 It might be useful during the drafting stage.

 - Finally, you may consider using the `microtype` package to have a better typography of your document.
 Check details on using [microtype package for writing a thesis here](https://www.khirevich.com/latex/microtype/).